ghga-de/ghga-metadata-schema/docs/schema_markdown/types.md

 # Slot: types

 The types of an entity.
-Note: Not to be confused with rdf:type
+Note: Not to be confused with rdf:type.

 URI: [GHGA:types](https://w3id.org/GHGA/types)